The Tiny House Kit

 What can the Tiny House Kit run?

-Below is an example of one day's total power usage, if you're generating ~4,500Wh of energy per day (what this kit produces with ~3 hours of sun, NZ winter average).
+Below is an example of one day's total power usage, if you're getting at least 3 sun hours - this is ~4,500Wh of energy per day and can be expected for >80% of the year.
+(Learn more.)
 These items are a guide to what you might run over one day, and they can be swapped out to suit your needs within the generation estimate.
-This example doesn't account for times when you may have to cut back on power use (or supplement with a generator) due to several days of poor weather preventing your batteries from fully recharging each day.
-Learn more
+(Read more.)
+We highly recommend having a back-up generator with these kits if you won't be able to conserve power during low-sun periods.

 25W Phone Charger